juheelee2/DosefindingPeriodicEff/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) output <- MCMC_Dose_Finding_Periodic_Eff(hpara, current_data, J, K, L, M, zeta_bar, p_star, dose, accp_chk, follow_up, utility, ini_sam, n_sam, n_burn)

 The function, MCMC_Dose_Finding_Periodic_Eff, takes inputs
-1. hpara: a list of the fixed hyperparameter values
+1. hpara: a list of the fixed hyperparameter values.
+An example of hpara is included as a separate .RData file (hyper-parameters.RData).
-2. current data: the most updated clinical outcomes data
+2. current data: the most updated clinical outcomes data An example of current_data is included as a separate .RData file (current_data.RData).
 3. J: the number of outcomes, in our example trial, we have outcomes, PD, Toxicity and Death, so J=3
 4. K: the number of categories of disease status, in our example trial, we have four categories, PD, SD, PR, CR, so K=4
 5. L: the number of scheduled times for disease status, in our example trial, we have two scheduled monitoring of disease status by imaging, so L=2